titan-lang/titan/doc/manual.md

 this value is outside the allowable range for integers.
 Casts from `value` fail if the value does not have the target type, or cannot be converted to it.

+## The standard library

+### Basic functions

+You can call these functions directly from anywhere in a Titan module, without needing to import anything.

+#### assert(v: value, msg: string): string

+Returns `v` if it is truthy, otherwise throws an error with message `msg`.

+#### dofile(filename: string, ...: value): { value }

+Executes the Lua chunk inside the file named `filename`, passing any extra arguments (you can access these arguments inside the Lua code with `...`).
+Returns an array containing all the values that the Lua chunk returned.

+The Lua code can load (using `require`) any Titan module that is part of a Titan application, if you are running in the context of an application.

+#### dostring(chunk: string, ...: value): { value }

+Executes the Lua chunk inside `chunk`, passing any extra arguments (you can access these arguments inside the Lua code with `...`).
+Returns an array containing all the values that the Lua chunk returned.

+The Lua code can load (using `require`) any Titan module that is part of a Titan application, if you are running in the context of an application.

+#### error(msg: string)

+Throws an error with error message `msg`.

+#### print(...: value)

+Prints its arguments to the standard output, separated by tabs and ending in a newline (`print()` prints just a newline).

+#### tostring(v: value): string

+Returns the string representation for the Titan value `v`.

+#### tofloat(s: string): float

+If `s` has a numeric literal returns the corresponding number as a floating point value, otherwise returns `0.0`.

+#### tointeger(s: string): integer

+If `s` has an integer literal or an integral floating point literal returns the corresponding integer value, otherwise returns `0`.

 ## The Complete Syntax of Titan

 Here is the complete syntax of Titan in extended BNF.
 As usual in extended BNF, {A} means 0 or more As, and \[A\] means an optional A.